 The kind of job where you just check in and out lacks a sense of purpose.
 You want to feel that there is meaning in what you do, that your work is worthwhile and has real benefit.

 Beyond knowing that your work has value, when you feel that your contribution to the workplace is recognized and appreciated, you are more likely to exert greater effort.
 It helps when you have some ownership over what you do and how you do it and that you have opportunities to learn and grow in your job.
-It’s not a dead end but a career development path.
+It’s not a dead end but a career development path where you feel valued as an important resource.

 There will always be challenges.
 The key is to be able to meet and overcome them.
 A worker with resilience approaches setbacks from the point of view of what they can learn from them.